DennnnyH/dennnnyh.github.io/projects/ai-and-zero-trust-architecture.md

 traffic to predict categories of network devices, ranging from students, faculty, to guests."

 ---
 The project is still work in progress.
 Currently I am working on researching NetFlows vs. Packets and digital footprinting from network traffic.
+Before training a model on a data set, we need to create a training set that will help our model make the decisions we need it to.